 Onalaska ISD is committed to encouraging healthy students and therefore has developed a board-adopted wellness policy at FFA (LOCAL) and corresponding plans and procedures to implement the policy.
-You are encouraged to contact Onalaska Jr/Sr High Campus at (936)646-1020 with question about the content or implementation of the district's wellness policy and plan.
+Contact Onalaska Jr Sr High Campus at (936)646-1020 with question about the content or implementation of the district's wellness policy and plan.